Skip to main content

 Elliot Haspel

 Then along came COVID-19.
-For many programs, enrollments are down 50 percent or more due to group size restrictions, parents not feeling comfortable sending their children back, and high unemployment leading to less demand.
+For many programs, enrollments are down 50% or more due to group size restrictions, parents not feeling comfortable sending their children back, and high unemployment leading to less demand.
 The house of cards, in other words, has been knocked over, not by a stiff wind but by a hurricane.
 Child care programs are closing in droves, leaving behind little more than Facebook Marketplace ads for used cots, an eerie invocation of what was, and what is being lost.

 The impacts are poised to reverberate among parents and their children.

 Child care plays an essential role in ensuring families can work, which, as Joy poignantly explained, is a precursor to meeting basic Maslow-level needs.
 Prior to the pandemic, two out of three families with children under the age of 6 had all available parents/guardians working, meaning they required some amount of external care.
 While not all of these families use licensed child care centers or family child care homes, for many of the millions that do, the crumbling child care industry is indeed a question of livelihood.
-A recent survey by the Bipartisan Policy Center found that 22 percent of parents of young children could not work either in-person or remotely without child care, and an additional 22 percent could only work remotely without it—unhelpful for the huge swath of essential workers who can’t from home drive a bus or clean hospital rooms or ensure the local supermarket has stocked shelves.
+A recent survey by the Bipartisan Policy Center found that 22% of parents of young children could not work either in-person or remotely without child care, and an additional 22% could only work remotely without itunhelpful for the huge swath of essential workers who can’t from home drive a bus or clean hospital rooms or ensure the local supermarket has stocked shelves.

 This, of course, doesn’t even address the direct impacts on children.
 We know that high-quality early child care and education is a tremendous boon for young children’s development; such experiences significantly increase outcomes ranging from third grade reading scores to adult earnings.
-Stability and predictability of caregivers and routines are similarly beneficial for brain development.
+The stability and predictability of caregivers and routines are similarly beneficial for brain development.
 We also know just how much cascading damage can be done due to toxic stress and material deprivation.
 Put bluntly, if you care about educational equity in the K-12 sense, you have an obligation to care about child care and family stability.

 Amid this disaster, there is a glimmer of hope, if we can finally rally around our nation’s parents and children.
 There is an opportunity to put into place a series of family support policies that would arguably do more than nearly any other intervention to close opportunity gaps.
 These include a child allowance and a robust paid leave policy, as well as creating a true publicly supported child care system.